Built for Rugged Outdoor Conditions

 The top and back of the JOOS Orange are made of made of thick, UV-resistant polycarbonite material.
 Its chassis is made of stainless steel.
 A pair of built-in, adjustable legs can be popped into position for the best sun angle.
 It's obviously sturdy enough to drop and abuse without worry.
 The people at JOOS even shot five bullet holes into it, and the charger kept working.

 The JOOS Orange is not only waterproof, it will continue charging when immersed in water (I tested this), as long as sunlight keeps hitting it.
 Regarding water, JOOS recommends only that you keep the unit's micro-USB port covered in wet conditions, and that you swab out the USB with alcohol after immersion to keep it from corroding.
+Readers have informed me that the JOOS corrodes in salt water, so best to keep saltwater exposure limited, and clean the unit throughly after exposure.

 Charging in Low Light & Charging Speed